remicres/SimpleExtractionTools/README.md

 # otb-simpleextractiontools
-Simple extraction tools developed in the framework of Theia-Geosud
+Simple extraction tools remote module developed in the framework of Theia-Geosud